Things To Do

 24-hour notice suggested.

 Swan's Island is currently a "dry" community.
 This means that you can not purchase alcoholic beverages of any kind on the island, but you are welcome to provide your own.
-We find many of our guests like to bring a bottle of wine with them, especially if they are celebrating a special occasion or indulging in our lobster dinner add-on.
+We find many of our guests like to bring a bottle of wine with them, especially if they are celebrating a special occasion.

 Outdoor Attractions and Activities